Thruday is free to sign-up and available on iOS, Android and Web.

 1. How often do you seek out physical sensations, like touching textures or moving in certain ways?

-free Autism Spectrum Disorder (ASD) Assessment Result
+Free Autism Spectrum Disorder (ASD) Assessment Result

-Based on DSM-5 Criteria
+Based on the DSM-5

 The DSM-5 criteria for Autism Spectrum Disorder (ASD) serve as the key diagnostic tool for identifying autism, highlighting two critical areas: difficulties in social communication and interactions, and patterns of restricted, repetitive behaviors and interests.
 These criteria emphasize the importance of symptoms manifesting early in development and significantly impacting daily functioning.
 This framework ensures a consistent approach to diagnosing Autism / ASD, aiding in early detection and intervention for those across the autism spectrum.